xhluca/bm25s/README.md

 The default is `0` (disabled); only `1` enables it.
 The setting is read once at import time.
 Releasing the GIL lets other Python threads run during compiled calculations; it does not create threads.
-Concurrent calls to the parallel Numba retrieval backend require a thread-safe Numba threading layer;
-`workqueue` does not support them, even with `n_threads=1`.
+Single-query retrieval uses a serial Numba kernel, so independent queries can run via `await asyncio.to_thread(retriever.retrieve, [query_tokens], k=10)` with `backend="numba"`.
+Batched retrieval still uses Numba parallelization; concurrent batch calls require a thread-safe threading layer (`workqueue` is not supported).

 ## Quickstart